danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 and the committee will not remove those APIs.

-The approach being taken in [libc++ safe mode](https://libcxx.llvm.org/UsingLibcxx.html#enabling-the-safe-libc-mode) is to introduce asserts, and crash when UB would have occured.
+The approach being taken in [libc++ safe mode](https://libcxx.llvm.org/UsingLibcxx.html#enabling-the-safe-libc-mode) is to introduce asserts, and crash when UB would have occurred.

 > The idea is simple: instead of foaming at the mouth and shouting about memory safety, we
 > should look at all checkable UB and precondition violations and assert on them.
 This is